-WHAT'S NEW IN v2021.1 OF THE SURGERY FLAGS SOFTWARE FOR SERVICES AND PROCEDURES?
+WHAT'S NEW IN v2022.1 OF THE SURGERY FLAGS SOFTWARE FOR SERVICES AND PROCEDURES?

-- The Surgery Flags Software-Services and Procedures v2021.1 is based on HCPCPS Level I codes, commonly referred to as Current Procedural Terminology (CPT®) codes, valid as of January 1, 2021. - o There were 114 new CPT codes added to v2021.1. - A total of 223 CPT codes were discontinued during 2020; these codes are not included in v2021.1.
-For the assignment of Surgery Flags for data years prior to 2021, refer to the archived older versions of the software tool.
+- The Surgery Flags Software-Services and Procedures v2022.1 is based on Healthcare Common Procedure Coding System HCPCS Level I codes, also known as Current Procedural Terminology (CPT®) codes, valid as of April 1, 2022. - o Added 286 new CPT codes. - Removed 63 CPT codes that were discontinued during 2021.
+For the assignment of the Surgery Flags Software-Services and Procedures for data years prior to 2022, refer to the archived older versions of the software tool.